Screen#

 print [Second Message] on screen ◀ and set cursor to next row

-The clear row block is used to clear a single row on the brain’s screen.
+The clear row on screen stack block clears a single row of text on the Brain screen.

 clear row (1) on screen